Apache

-How to Manage Events in Sling
+How to Manage Jobs in Sling

 For more details please refer to the following resources: